albangossard/albangossard.github.io/README.md

 Former president of the [Gamma association](https://etud.insa-toulouse.fr/~gamma/)

-Recently I co-founded the Opteromys association (more information soon).
+Recently I co-founded the [Opteromys association](https://opteromys.github.io/).
+Opteromys is an association federating people interested in the development of low carbon emitting technologies for transportation.

 ### Contact